tasdikrahman/tasdikrahman.me/resume.md

 <link rel="stylesheet" href="//maxcdn.bootstrapcdn.com/font-awesome/4.5.0/css/font-awesome.min.css"><link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/font-awesome/4.5.0/css/font-awesome.min.css">

 <p class="message">
-    This page contains a copy of my resume and is in PDF format (LaTeX doesn't output to Word format so yeah, that's much about it.)
+    This page contains a copy of my resume and is in PDF format (LaTeX doesn't output to Word format)

-    <br><br>The fastest way to reach me would be through <a href="mailto:tasdikrahman@zoho.com" > email</a>.
+    <br><br>The fastest way to reach me would be through <i>prodicus AT outlook DOT com</i>

     <br><br><i>The blue highlights in the resume would be links to the references.
 Some of my Recommendations are available over
     my <a href="https://www.linkedin.com/in/tasdikrahman">linkedin profile</a>.
 Others would be made available on request.</i>

     <br><br><i>Last updated on 12th of September, 2018</i>